50 Fabulous French Baby Names for Your Bebe

 Remi: Meaning “oarsman” or “remedy,” this French baby name has a harmonious quality for team-players-to-be.
 It’s used as a unisex name in France and abroad.

-Simone: Rounding out our list is a classic French baby name for boys and girls, the French version of Simon means “harkening” and has a beautiful sound to match its cheerful meaning.
+Simone: A classic French baby name for boys and girls, the French version of Simon means “harkening” and has a beautiful sound to match its cheerful meaning.

 Final Thoughts on French Baby Names

 For francophiles and non-francophiles alike, there are seemingly infinite beautiful French baby names for girls and boys.
 However, you have plenty of options outside France’s borders.
-Take a look at some of our other favorite baby names:
+Take a look at all of of our favorite baby names, including:

 - Japanese Baby Names